-That said, it is important for client’s to know that proving infidelity will not necessarily help in a subsequent divorce proceeding.
-Most states in the United States are “no fault states”.
+It is important for client’s to know that proving infidelity will not necessarily help in a subsequent divorce proceeding.
+Most states in the United States, including California are “no fault states”.
 The judge will not be interested in the reason for the divorce and will not punish the spouse who cheated.
 There are some situations for which a domestic surveillance can help the outcome of legal proceedings, for instance proof of the spouse subjecting a child to unsafe activities or environment, or evidence regarding a third party, whom the spouse allows to contact the children.
 You will need to consult with a family law attorney about what issues will be most important to you.

 It is important that you are honest and open with us.
 Our focus is truly to get you the information you need and to uncover the truth.
 Your being open with us will help us to do that.
 If your spouse suspects he might be surveilled, perhaps you confronted him or her and threatened to hire a private investigator; or if you had him or her under surveillance previously, it is important to let us know that.
 Please be open and honest with us.
 Any information you give us will be held with the utmost confidentiality and discretion.

 When we speak with you about your case, We will first confirm that there are no restraining orders between the parties.
 If there is a restraining order, surveillance is not appropriate.
 We will then discuss your concerns and what you need to know as a result of the investigation.
 We discuss what evidence you already have and then strategize how to augment that information to achieve your objective.